CALL US

 Back to Groups

-Each small group (6–8 teens) is led by a trained instructor and assistant, using the PEERS® curriculum.
+Each small group (6–8 teens) is led by a Certified PEERS instructor and assistant, using the PEERS® curriculum.

 Group Information